poonchuanan/ip/docs/README.md

 ### Quick Start
 1. Download Java 11 on your computer.
-2. Download the latest version of duke.Duke.jar from github.
+2. Download the latest version of Duke.jar from github.
-3. duke.duke.Storage.Storage.Save the file into a folder to run the program from.
+3. Save the file into a folder to run the program from.
-4. Use the command line navigate to the directory of where duke.Duke.jar is in.
+4. Use the command line navigate to the directory of where Duke.jar is in.
-5. Run the command java -jar duke.Duke.jar.
+5. Run the command java -jar Duke.jar.
 6. The application will then start running.

 ## Features

-## Adding a duke.Task.Todo task: ``` todo ```
+## Adding a Todo task: ``` todo ```
 This command adds a todo task to the tasklist.

 Format: ```todo DESCRIPTION_OF_TASK```